sannijesufemi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 sort | uniq -u - THis displays list of word that only appear ones

 grep 'root' /etc/passwd - This search through the content of the passwd file and display lines where ther word 'root' appears

+grep -c 'bin' /etc/passwd - This display the number of lines the word 'bin' appears in the file passwd.